Trevley/MATRIX/README.md

 **👇FORK REPO(A MUST)**
 <details>
 <summary>CLICK HERE<summary>
-  -essential to fork repo first to deploy safely on heroku
+  -essential to fork repo first for you  to deploy safely on heroku